Beliavsky/Burkardt-Fortran-90/README.md

 [toms655](https://people.math.sc.edu/Burkardt/f_src/toms655/toms655.html) computes weights for interpolatory quadrature schemes, by Sylvan Elhay and Jaroslav Kautsky.

 [truncated_normal_rule](https://people.sc.fsu.edu/~jburkardt/f_src/truncated_normal_rule/truncated_normal_rule.html) computes a quadrature rule for a normal distribution that has been truncated to [A,+oo), (-oo,B] or [a,b].

+# Quadrature -- multi-dimensional

+[ball_integrals](https://people.math.sc.edu/Burkardt/f_src/ball_integrals/ball_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit ball in 3d.

+[circle_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/circle_integrals/circle_integrals.html) returns the exact value of the integral of any monomial along the circumference of the unit circle in 2D.

+[circle_monte_carlo](https://people.math.sc.edu/Burkardt/f_src/circle_monte_carlo/circle_monte_carlo.html) uses the Monte Carlo method to estimate the integral of a function over the circumference of the unit circle in 2d.

+[circle_rule](https://people.sc.fsu.edu/~jburkardt/f_src/circle_rule/circle_rule.html) computes quadrature rules for approximating integrals over the circumference of the unit circle.

+[cube_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/cube_felippa_rule/cube_felippa_rule.html) generates the points and weights of a Felippa quadrature rule over the interior of a cube in 3D.

+[cube_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/cube_integrals/cube_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit cube in 3d.

+[disk_rule](https://people.sc.fsu.edu/~jburkardt/f_src/disk_rule/disk_rule.html) computes quadrature rules for approximating integrals over the interior of the general disk in 2D.

+[disk01_integrals](https://people.math.sc.edu/Burkardt/f_src/disk01_integrals/disk01_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit disk in 2d.

+hyperball_integrals() returns the exact value of the integral of any monomial over the interior of the unit hyperball in m dimensions.

+hypercube_integrals() returns the exact value of the integral of any monomial over the interior of the unit hypercube in m dimensions.

+hypersphere_integrals() returns the exact value of the integral of any monomial over the surface of the unit hypersphere in m dimensions.

+line_integrals() returns the exact value of the integral of any monomial over the length of the unit line in 1d.

+[nintlib](https://people.sc.fsu.edu/~jburkardt/f_src/nintlib/nintlib.html) estimates integrals over multi-dimensional regions.

+polygon_integrals() returns the exact value of the integral of any monomial over the interior of a polygon in 2d.

+[pyramid_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/pyramid_felippa_rule/pyramid_felippa_rule.html) returns Felippa quadrature rules over the interior of the unit pyramid in 3D.

+[pyramid_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/pyramid_integrals/pyramid_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit pyramid in 3d.

+[simplex_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/simplex_integrals/simplex_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit simplex in m dimensions.

+[sphere_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/sphere_integrals/sphere_integrals.html) returns the exact value of the integral of any monomial over the surface of the unit sphere in 3d.

+[sphere_lebedev_rule](https://people.sc.fsu.edu/~jburkardt/f_src/sphere_lebedev_rule/sphere_lebedev_rule.html) computes Lebedev quadrature rules on the surface of the unit sphere in 3D.

+[sphere_quad](https://people.sc.fsu.edu/~jburkardt/f_src/sphere_quad/sphere_quad.html) estimates the integral of a scalar function F(X,Y,Z) over the surface of the unit sphere centered at the origin.

+[square_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/square_felippa_rule/square_felippa_rule.html) returns the points and weights of a Felippa quadrature rule over the interior of a square in 2D.

+[square_integrals](https://people.math.sc.edu/Burkardt/f_src/square_integrals/square_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit square in 2d.

+[tetrahedron_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/tetrahedron_felippa_rule/tetrahedron_felippa_rule.html) returns Felippa's quadratures rules for approximating integrals over the interior of a tetrahedron in 3D.

+[tetrahedron_integrals](https://people.math.sc.edu/Burkardt/f_src/tetrahedron_integrals/tetrahedron_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit tetrahedron in 3d.

+[triangle_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/triangle_felippa_rule/triangle_felippa_rule.html) returns Felippa's quadratures rules for approximating integrals over the interior of a triangle in 2D.

+[triangle_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/triangle_integrals/triangle_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit triangle in 2d.

+[wedge_felippa_rule](https://people.sc.fsu.edu/~jburkardt/f_src/wedge_felippa_rule/wedge_felippa_rule.html) returns quadratures rules for approximating integrals over the interior of the unit wedge in 3D.

+[wedge_integrals](https://people.sc.fsu.edu/~jburkardt/f_src/wedge_integrals/wedge_integrals.html) returns the exact value of the integral of any monomial over the interior of the unit wedge in 3d.

 # Quasirandom Number Generation